-Peter turned the whole audience into witnesses of his claim.
+Peter turns the whole audience into witnesses of his claim.
 You are witnessing the proof of what David predicted would happen.
+The coming of the Holy Spirit is the crowning proof that Christ has been raised Page 5 predicted would happen.
 The coming of the Holy Spirit is the crowning proof that Christ has been raised from the dead and enthroned in heaven as the exalted Messiah (v.
 33).